mimimalizam/gissuel/README.md

 - Options are optional
   - `--repo` (`--label`) - When not specified, Gissuel will look for any issue that is assigned to token owner.
 Otherwise, it will only look for specified repo (label).
-  - `--body`  - when Gissuel is called with this option, it will show text for each found issue
+  - `--verbose`  - when Gissuel is called with this option, it will show text for each found issue
   - `--index` - combined with above mentioned options, it will print only an issue under the specified ordinal number